Who is At-Fault for a Semi-Truck Accident?

 Semi-truck accidents are much more common than you might realize.
 Semi truck accidents can happen because of a variety of reasons including driver negligence.
 While the motor vehicle operator could be at-fault, a vast majority of semi-truck and passenger vehicle accidents occur because of the truck driver’s negligence.

 Commercial vehicles weigh more than the average passenger vehicle – averaging about 16,000 to 80,000 pounds.
 When such a large vehicle is traveling at high speeds, an accident could be devastating.
 Due to their tremendous weight and size, truck accidents are more likely to cause catastrophic injuries or fatalities.

 Anyone injured in a trucking accident should explore their options with an accident attorney with experience in truck accidents.
-The attorneys at the Shlosman Law Firm have litigated numerous serious truck accidents were our client’s’ suffered traumatic and catastrophic injuries.
+The personal injury attorneys at the Shlosman Law Firm have litigated numerous serious truck accidents were our client’s’ suffered traumatic and catastrophic injuries.

 The Duty of Care: Who Owes It?

 Any time a semi-truck driver violates federal or state laws, courts can automatically consider them or their employer negligent, depending on the violation.
 This is known as Negligence Per Se and can be applied if three elements are established: 1) violation of a statute 2) cause in fact 3) damages.
 In Louisiana, if Negligence Per Se is established, conclusive proof of negligence is present.

 Who is At-Fault for the Breach of Duty?

 While the driver might have breached his or her duty by ignoring regulations, they are not the only defendant possible in this type of incident.
 Other parties that may be considered “at-fault” in a semi-truck accident include: